 “In so far as ‘manifest arbitrariness’ is concerned, it is important to advert to Majority Judgment of this Court in Shayara Bano v.
 Union of India, (2017) 9 SCC 1.
 Majority, in an exhaustive review of case law under Article 14 which dealt with legislation being struck down on ground it is manifestly arbitrary, has observed:

-“The test of manifest arbitrariness, therefore, as laid down in the aforesaid Judgments would apply to invalidate legislation as well as subordinate legislation under Article 14.
-Manifest arbitrariness, therefore, must be something done by the legislature capriciously, irrationally and/or without adequate determining principle.
+“Manifest arbitrariness, therefore, as laid down in aforesaid Judgments would apply to invalidate legislation as well as subordinate legislation under Article 14.
+Manifest arbitrariness, therefore, must be something done by Legislature capriciously, irrationally and/or without adequate determining principle.
 Also, when something is done which is excessive and disproportionate, such legislation would be manifestly arbitrary.
-We are, therefore, of the view that arbitrariness in the sense of manifest arbitrariness as pointed out by us above would apply to negate legislation as well under Article 14.”
+We are, therefore, of view, arbitrariness in sense of manifest arbitrariness as pointed out by us above would apply to negate legislation as well under Article 14.”

 – Hon’ble Justice R.F.
 Nariman, Nikesh Tarachand Shah v.
 Union of India [Writ Petition (Criminal) 67 of 2017].

 Justice Kurian’s Paragraph 5 in Shayara Bano v.
 Union of India, (2017) 9 SCC 1 is simply but effectively this:

 I agree with illuminating exposition of Nariman J on pure question of law: a legislation, be it plenary or subordinate, can be challenged on ground of arbitrariness.
 I am also of strong view, constitutional democracy of India cannot conceive of a legislation which is arbitrary.